GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/SOURCEZONE_PARAMETERS/README.md

 This must be finalised before computing the event rates in [../../EVENT_RATES/](../../EVENT_RATES).

 Do not make any of these values equal to zero.
-If you want zero coupling, then assign a nonzero value to prob_Mmax_below_Mmin.
 The reason for this is that we numerically discretize the coupling coefficients with a logarithmic spacing, so that in a relative sense we can resolve both small and low couplings.
 Obviously one cannot take the log of zero, so zero coupling is not allowed.
 This should